Tyrn/wei/the-insider-en.typ

      "I am so sorry about this," he declared,  "but I have already sent your sister  to the lord in the capital, so there is  no way  to get her back.
-If the lord likes her, you are lucky - maybe he  will agree to forgive  you the rest of your debt."
+If the lord likes her, you are lucky---maybe he  will agree to forgive  you the rest of your debt."

      "But we managed to get the money,"  the peasant said happily and handed